o19s/opensearch-ubi/documentation.md

 - `event_attributes.data.transaction_id` - optionally points to a unique id representing a successful transaction
 - `event_attributes.data.to_user_id` - optionally points to another user, if they are the recipient of this object
 - `event_attributes.data.data_detail` - optional data object/map of further data details
+-
+*Other mapped fields in the schema are intended to be optional placeholders for common attributes like `city`, `state`, `price`

+**the users can dynamically add any further fields to the event mapping

 ## Plugin API